We test your implementation of BSW in comparison to AUTOSAR standards.

 All car manufacturers are faced with the very challenging and time-consuming task to integrate the BSWs into different SW and HW platforms.

-For that reason, over the last years, C&S has been working, in cooperation with important car makers, on the creation of test specifications and on the development of the corresponding test systems with the aim of covering OEM requirements at integration level ICC1 to allow testing of different HW/SW platforms under well-defined conditions with consideration of timing requirements.
+Over the last several years, C&S has been working in cooperation with important car makers on the creation of test specifications and development of corresponding test systems.
+The aim is to cover OEM requirements at integration level ICC1 to allow testing of different HW/SW platforms under well-defined conditions.

-- The BSWs are tested working together on the target platform
+- The BSWs are tested together on the target platform

 - The AUTOSAR Tool chain is tested indirectly